NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MAY** receive more than one keyword (use Add another item button).

 ## Requires
 A link to an existing software node in BIII.eu to show either in which platform it can be run or the dependencies of the tool.
-For example tool ``3D intensity profile`` requires ``ImageJ`` to be run.
+For example tool ``3D intensity profile`` requires ``ImageJ`` to be run, whereas

 ## Execution platform
 A discrete attribue that defines in which main execution platforms the tool can be used.
 There are only 4 values for this attribute: ``Linux``, ``Mac``, ``Windows``, ``Unsure``.